Gozen24/swimm/.swm/cnn.9525eqvl.sw.md

 ---

 We define the CNN model using the Sequential API.
 The model consists of multiple convolutional and pooling layers followed by fully connected layers.
 This architecture is designed to extract features from the images and perform classification.

+This code snippet defines a `Sequential` model for a convolutional neural network (CNN).
+It consists of several layers, including `Conv2D` layers with different filter sizes and `MaxPooling2D` layers for downsampling.
+The model also includes `Flatten` layer to convert the 2D feature maps to a 1D vector, and two `Dense` layers for classification.
+The activation functions used are `relu` and `softmax`.

 ```
 model = Sequential([